 Most national parks offer limited access to pets, and Yellowstone is no exception.
-Pets in Yellowstone are not allowed to go more than 100 feet from a road, parking area or a campground.
+Pets in Yellowstone are not allowed to go more than 100 feet from a road, parking area, or campground.
 And, when outside your vehicle, pets must be in a crate, carrier, or on a leash no longer than six feet at all times.

-Normally I get ruffled when pet restrictions feel overbearing.
+Normally I get a little ruffled when pet restrictions feel overbearing.
 But, in this case, the reasoning is sound.
 The policies are there to protect you and your pet from the wildlife and geothermic dangers in the park.
 During our visit we saw four grizzlies, three wolves, several herds of buffalo and elk, and numerous springs and pools hot enough to kill.

 The challenge, then, is finding a balance between auto-touring (which Ty loves because he can sleep in his bed), and activities that allow your dog to burn some energy (which Buster needs, or he will drive us all insane).

 Yellowstone was established in 1872 as the world’s first national park.
 Encompassing 2.2 million acres, 96% of the park lies in the northwest corner of Wyoming, with small portions located in Montana (3%) and Idaho (1%).